 The interest rates we pay on Notes are fixed for their term, but the interest rates offered on new Notes may vary from time to time.
-The interest rates available for Notes on the date this prospectus was delivered are set forth on the accompanying Interest Rate Sheet.
-Current interest rates for Notes may be obtained by calling us at 877-389-9239, visiting our website at www.ImpactNote.com, or emailing ImpactNote@enterprisecommunity.org.
+The interest rates available for Notes are set forth on the Interest Rate Sheet, as it may be updated from time to time.
+The current Interest Rate Sheet may be obtained by calling us at 877-389-9239, visiting our website at www.ImpactNote.com, or emailing ImpactNote@enterprisecommunity.org.